Trade Misinvoicing Risk Assessment

-- Central Bank – Determine if exports are priced within a normal range (before goods are exported) to establish if the proper amount of hard currency is entering the country.
+- Central Bank – Determine if exports are priced within a normal range (before goods are exported) to determine if the proper amount of hard currency is entering the country.

 - Transfer Pricing Unit – The tool allows for an analysis of pricing for goods that have been traded between related parties to determine if arms-length prices were used.

-- Law & Revenue Enforcement/Investigation Unit – The database assists in determining if trade/customs fraud, TBML, VAT fraud, or income tax evasion might have occurred based on unit price comparisons.
+- Law & Revenue Enforcement/Investigation Units – The database assists in determining if trade/customs fraud, TBML, VAT fraud or income tax evasion might have occurred based on unit price comparisons.

 GFTrade incorporates official data from 31 countries, including eight of the world’s 10 largest trade economies (by volume): China, United States, Germany, Japan, France, United Kingdom, the Netherlands, and Italy.
-The database is updated monthly with 1GB+ of new trade pricing information.
+The database is updated monthly with official government statistics from all 31 countries.
 These updates occur automatically with no technical requirements by the end-user.
-To ensure maximum accuracy in average pricing, goods in are sorted by the highest level of available detail, with up to 80,000 different products represented by 8-, 9-, and 10-digit HS codes.
+To ensure maximum accuracy in average pricing, goods in are sorted by the global standard 6-digit HS codes with ability to use 8-, 9-, and 10-digit HS codes as well.

 GFTrade provides the following benefits to users:

-- Accuracy: Real-time pricing information for up to 80,000 products from 31 of the world’s top trading nations.
+- Accuracy: Real-time pricing on tens of thousands of products from 31 of the world’s top trading nations.